jasongrimes/fretboardfoundation/_pages/index.md

-They are incorporated in the simplest and most practical forms at first, in such a way that you can actually use them to create even better music, and gradually expanded upon as you achieve more and more fluency.
+They are incorporated in the simplest and most practical forms at first, in such a way that you can actually use them to create even better music, and gradually expanded upon as you achieve greater and greater fluency.

 ## What’s wrong with traditional guitar teaching?